joaohenggeler/web-cache-exporter/README.md

 ### Other Arguments

-These extra command line arguments are optional. **-export-option** is used to refer to any of the previous export options.
+These extra command line arguments are optional.
+The **-export-option** argument is used to refer to any of the previous export options.

 The following options don't require any additional arguments.